LOUISVILLE, Ky. (WAVE) - Below is a list of people involved in the Breonna Taylor investigation:

 Ju’Niyah Palmer: Taylor’s sister who lived in the same apartment but was not home at the time of the deadly raid.

 Jon Mattingly: One of the three LMPD officers who fired their weapons during the Taylor raid.
 He was shot once in the leg by Kenneth Walker, and was placed on administrative reassignment following the incident, per department protocol.
+A grand jury cleared him of any wrongdoing on Sept.
+23.

 Myles Cosgrove: One of the three LMPD officers who fired their weapons during the Taylor raid.
 He was placed on administrative reassignment following the incident, per department protocol.
+A grand jury cleared him of any wrongdoing on Sept.
+23.

 Brett Hankison: One of the three LMPD officers who fired their weapons during the Taylor raid.
 He was placed on administrative reassignment following the incident, per department protocol.
 He was then fired for “blindly” firing 10 times into Taylor’s apartment from outside, according to his termination letter.
+A grand jury indicted him on three counts of wanton endangerment on Sept.
+23.

 Joshua Jaynes: The LMPD officer who requested the Taylor warrant.